surfinzap/typopo/README.md

 ## Feedback
 Have you found a bug?
 Do you have an idea for a feature request?
-You’re more then welcome to [submit an issue here on GitHub](https://github.com/surfinzap/typopo/issues/new/choose).
+You’re more than welcome to [submit an issue here on GitHub](https://github.com/surfinzap/typopo/issues/new/choose).

-If you prefer to reach out me via email, feel free to drop me a line at <help@typopo.org>.
+If you prefer to email, drop me a line at <help@typopo.org>.

 ## License